Namoshek/workstation/README.md

 Set-ExecutionPolicy Bypass -Scope Process -Force
 ```

-After that, we can execute the installation scripts either one after another with `./scripts/0_install_chocolatey.ps1` for example.
+Then we need to install `chocolatey` with `./scripts/0_install_chocolatey.ps1`.
+After that, we can execute the remaining installation scripts one after another.
+Their order as suggerated by the file name should be followed.